Welcome to Brig Royd Surgery

 Appointments are being delivered face-to-face, online and over the telephone.
 If you are asked to come into the surgery for a face-to-face appointment, please remember to wear a face covering.
 On arrival for a prebooked appointment please ring the practice on 01422 822209 to "check in" for your appointment.
 The reception team will advise the GP/Nurse/HCA you are here and the GP/Nurse/HCA will contact you and come and let you in.
 Please DO NOT WAIT IN THE LOBBY AREA unless it is essential - THIS AREA IS LIMITED TO 2 PATIENTS ONLY.

 Safety.
 Measures are in place to keep you safe from infection during your visit to the surgery.
-We are working together safely behind the scenes eg. in bubbles, with appropriate social distancing and hygiene.
-As well as remotely.
-Ensuring footfall in and out of the surgery is limited helps to protect yourselves , to protect us and crucially, to ensure we can staff the building and protect our service.
+We are working together safely behind the scenes eg. in bubbles, with appropriate social distancing and hygiene, as well as remotely.
+Ensuring footfall in and out of the surgery is limited helps to protect you, to protect us and crucially, to ensure we can staff the building and protect our service.
 However, please be reassured that we have contingency plans with neighbouring practices in our Primary Care Network (Calder and Ryburn) if our service is compromised.

 Business as usual.
 We are offering routine and urgent care in the usual way – but this may be delivered differently, with increased use of telephone consultation backed up by Smartphone video link or photographs.
 If you are waiting for a check up – please be reassured that we will be in touch with you.